See, Think, Learn: A Self-Taught Multimodal Reasoner: Method

 The combined dataset

-is used to fine-tune the model $M$ to yield model $M_{n}$.
+is used to fine-tune the model $M$ to yield the model $M_{n}$.

-By iteratively generating, correcting, and retraining on rationales, STaR bootstraps reasoning ability without additional human supervision.
-However, when applied to VLMs, it faces two key limitations: \begin{enumerate} \item \textbf{Perceptual grounding gap:} Reasoning depends on accurate perception, yet STaR focuses solely on textual rationales. \item \textbf{Noisy rationales from positive rationalization:} Because the gold answer is revealed, the model may generate superficially correct rationales while retaining flawed reasoning (Figure~\ref{fig:starvsours}). \end{enumerate}
+By iteratively generating, correcting and retraining on rationales, STaR bootstraps reasoning ability without additional human supervision.
+However, when applied to VLMs, it faces two key limitations: \begin{enumerate} \item \textbf{Perceptual grounding gap:} STaR’s generated rationales mix perception with reasoning, preventing the reasoning from being properly conditioned on perceptual inputs. \item \textbf{Noisy rationales from positive rationalization:} Because the gold answer is revealed, the model may generate superficially correct rationales while retaining flawed reasoning (Figure~\ref{fig:starvsours}). \end{enumerate}